-There are specific items in your project list that are clickable and will provide or lead you to more detail for your project.
-If you click the project name, will receive a menu option to go to your project budget screen, the project management screen, or the current draft invoice.
+There are specific items in your project list that are clickable and will provide or lead you to more detail about your project.
+If you click the project name, you will receive a menu option to go to your project budget screen, the project management screen, or the current draft invoice.

 You can click on the current column amount to see the total amount of current labor and/or expenses for the project.
 Selecting each of these will lead you to your current time or expense reports showing you the detail of this labor or expense total.
 You must have permission to view these reports for the links to work.

 You can also hover over the budget amount and see the labor and expense breakdown for the project as shown below.

-You can export the entire details of your filtered project list by clicking the export button on the top right of your project list.
+You can export the details of your filtered project list by clicking the export button on the top right of your project list.
 The export will provide more detail than the viewable list.
-For example, instead of just showing you the total billed amount, it will give you the billed amount broken out by labor in-budget, labor out-of-budget, expense in-budget, and expense out-of-budget.
+For example, instead of just showing you the total billed amount, it will give you the amount broken out by labor in-budget, labor out-of-budget, expense in-budget, and expense out-of-budget.

 An administrator can assign different permission levels to the project list page that will control what the user will see.
-A user can have none, view, modify, or admin access to the project list.
+The permission options are None, View, Modify, or Admin.

 Here is what each of these access levels will see: